-Prior to our visit, we taste-tested Cleveland’s best macaron location and Decadent Macaron blew us away with their taste comparatively.
+Before our visit, we taste-tested Cleveland’s best macaron location, and Decadent Macaron blew us away with their taste comparatively.
 My children were not fans of our local shop but begged us to return to Decadent Macaron after our initial visit for more.

 Things to do in Phoenix Arizona with Kids

 Traveler’s tip- if you are a zoo member in your local city, the Phoenix zoo gives discounts on general admission tickets.
 We used our membership passes and upgraded to experience the 4D theater, Bugs Big Bugs!
 The exhibit, safari tour, and stingray encounter.

 My children loved petting the stingrays!
 We spent a long time around the covered tank learning about the babies, differing personalities, and lives of these silky, slippery creatures.

 The Bug, Big Bugs!
 The exhibit was a path that meandered around rocky paths teaching us about bugs and viewing them as massive electronic species that was informational and fun.
 In each corner, we encountered a new bug to learn about and see in a Big Way.

 The 4D theater was a movie that provided a 3D experience with flower smells and mists of rain.
 Full disclosure, we did not last 15 minutes of the film.
 The shaking chairs and dramatic music freaked out my children (6 and 8).
 Leaving was not a problem, and those sensitive to sensory exposure should proceed cautiously.